Police: 5 killed, including gunman, in Denver area shootings

-DENVER (AP) — Police were investigating Tuesday after a gunman went on a shooting rampage through several business districts in the Denver area, killing four people and wounding three others, including an officer as police pursued him.
+DENVER (AP) — Police were investigating Tuesday after a gunman went on a shooting rampage through several business districts in and around Denver, killing four people and wounding three others, including an officer as police pursued him.

-The suspect also died Monday night after exchanging gunfire with officers in a shopping district in the Denver suburb of Lakewood, police said.
+The suspect also died Monday night after exchanging gunfire with officers in a shopping area in the Denver suburb of Lakewood, police said.

 “We need to dig in and find out what the motive was behind this,” Denver Police Chief Paul Pazen said at a news conference.

 A short time later, a man was fatally shot in another location, Pazen said.
-Gunshots were also fired along another busy street near Denver Health hospital, but no one was injured, he said.
+Gunshots were also fired along another busy street near Denver Health hospital, but no one was injured.

 Later, Denver police chased the vehicle believed to have been involved in the shootings and exchanged gunfire with the person inside, but the suspect was able to get away after “disabling” the police car, Pazen said.
-The suspect then fled into Lakewood, Pazen said.
+The suspect then fled into Lakewood.

-Just before 6 p.m., the Lakewood Police Department received a report of shots fired at a business in Lakewood, said John Romero, a spokesman for that department.
+Just before 6 p.m., the Lakewood Police Department received a report of shots fired at a business in the city, said John Romero, a spokesman for that department.

-A gunshot victim was later found and pronounced dead at the scene, Romero said.
+A gunshot victim was later found and pronounced dead at the scene.

 When officers found the car suspected of being involved in the Belmar shopping area, the suspect opened fire and officers shot back.
 The suspect ran away and allegedly threatened someone in a business with a gun before going into a Hyatt hotel and shooting a clerk, who was taken to the hospital, Romero said.
 The hotel clerk’s condition was not known.

-The gunman then fled on foot to a Hyatt hotel, where he is believed to have shot a clerk.
-He also shot and wounded a Lakewood police officer after he left the hotel, Romero said.
+The suspect also shot and wounded a Lakewood police officer after leaving the hotel, Romero said.
+Police and the suspect then exchanged gunfire, and the suspect died.

-The wounded officer was undergoing surgery Monday night and his condition was not immediately known.

-After the officer was wounded, police and the suspect exchanged fire and the suspect died, Romero said.
 It was not immediately clear if police officers had shot him.

+The wounded officer underwent surgery Monday night, and his condition was not immediately known.

 “This one individual was responsible for this very violent crime spree that took place this evening,” Pazen said.